mschmidty/bio_notes/r/_posts/2018-08-24-seq-counter-based-on-event.md

 categories: dplyr
 ---

-## A method for counting reset by an event
+A method for creating a variable that sequential counts until an binary event occurs in another vairiable.

+## Load Libraries
 ```{r}
 library(dplyr)
 ```